Have we lost our ability to switch off?

 Working at home, the lines have become blurred between working hours and downtime.
 This drives us towards increased levels of stress and the danger of a burnout.

 Melody Wilding, a social worker, says: “It’s the increase in workload, it’s the lack of boundaries, it’s just the energetic drain of having this existential uncertainty in the air all the time that’s driving us toward burnout.”
-Covid-19 is no picnic.

 The need to take a break is more important now than it has ever been.
 Wilding suspects people are doing more work to try to cope with stress, the only way to recharge, from a physiological perspective, is to take a break.